sarahla/udacity-p7-neighborhood-map/README.md

 Then, run `gulp sass` to run the Sass compiler.

+## Using The App

-Finally, open index.html in your browser to run the app!
+Open index.html in your browser to run the app

+Type into the filter field to see filtered list items and map markers

+Click on a list item or map marker to open an info window with a photo of the location